FaithBeam/patternfinder-go/README.md

 # patternfinder-go

-A WIP port of PatternFinder to go.
+A WIP port of mrexodia's [PatternFinder](https://github.com/mrexodia/PatternFinder) to Go.